opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 :ocv:func:`moments` , the area is computed using the Green formula.
 Thus, the returned area and the number of non-zero pixels, if you draw the contour using
 :ocv:func:`drawContours` or
 :ocv:func:`fillPoly` , can be different.
+Also, the function will most certainly give a wrong results for contours with self-intersections.

 Example: ::